tsgates/rust.ko/README.md

 ## Requirements

- - A recent build of Rust (1.8-nightly)
+ - A recent build of Rust (latest nightly)

 This code uses [feature flags](http://blog.rust-lang.org/2014/10/30/Stability.html#the-plan), so you'll need to use a [nightly version of Rust](http://doc.rust-lang.org/book/nightly-rust.html)